Marien Tailhandier

 Born in Clermont, France, Tailhandier was the son of Antoine Tailhander, an attorney in the Auvergne region of France.

 Marien Tailhandier arrived in Quebec in 1685.
 On 8 January 1688, he married Madeline Baudry in Boucherville, Quebec.
 The couple would eventually have two daughters.
 At that time of his marriage, Tailhandier was a surgeon and soldier in the company of M. Daneau de Muy.
 That same year, he became a notary.

-In 1699, Tailhandier was appoint as notary, judge and clerk of the seigneurial court in Boucherville.
+In 1699, Tailhandier was appointed as notary, judge and clerk of the seigneurial court in Boucherville.
 During this period, he continued practicing surgery.
 In 1702, Tailhandier received a commission as a royal notary and a clerk of court.

 Tailhandier's last official act was recorded in 1730, and he was resported as deceased sometime in 1738 or 1739.